google/GTXiLib/README.md

 ## What is GTXiLib?
-GTXiLib, Google Toolbox for Accessibility for the iOS platform or simply GTX-eye is framework for iOS accessibility testing which can also be embedded into any tool.
-GTXiLib has XCTest integration and can be used with any XCTest based frameworks such as EarlGrey.
+GTXiLib, Google Toolbox for Accessibility for the iOS platform or simply GTX-eye is a framework for iOS accessibility testing.
+GTXiLib has XCTest integration and can be used with any XCTest based frameworks such as [EarlGrey](https://github.com/google/EarlGrey).
 GTXiLib enhances the value of your tests by installing "accessibility checks" on them, your existing test cases can double as accessibility tests with no other code change on your part.
 GTXiLib is able to accomplish this by hooking into the test tear down process and invoking the registered